spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implementing-synchronization-plugins.md

     link: docs/scos/dev/back-end-development/data-manipulation/data-publishing/synchronization-behavior-enabling-multiple-mappings.html
 ---

-Sometimes it’s needed to manually [synchronize or re-syncrhonize](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/publish-and-synchronize-repeated-export.html#published-data-re-generation) the published model data with Redis or ElasticSearch.
+Sometimes it's needed to manually [synchronize or re-syncrhonize](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/publish-and-synchronize-repeated-export.html#published-data-re-generation) the published model data with Redis or ElasticSearch.
 To do that, you need to implement a synchronization plugin.

 Follow the steps below to implement and register a synchronization plugin.